-Motion by Gardner to approve the request for a variance and minor subdivision as is, second by Thompson.
+Motion by Gardner to approve the request for a conditional use permit to allow an accessory structure that exceeds 5,000 SF with a bunkhouse for the property caretaker, second by Thompson.

 Ayes: Gardner & Thompson.
-Nays: Phillips & Dumas.
+Nays: Phillips Dumas .
 Absent: Palmquist.
 Abstain: None.
-Motion was neither approved nor denied.
-It will go to Council July 31st.
+Motion approved.